 What are the Dangers of Hoverboards?

 Not all brands of hoverboards have been recalled, as of the hundreds of companies manufacturing hoverboards, only some failed to abide strictly by Australia’s safety standards.
 The products that have been recalled were found to incorporate poorly manufactured rechargeable lithium-ion batteries that may spontaneously combust, particularly during recharging.
 In Victoria, a non-compliant charger for a no-name hoverboard sparked the blaze mentioned above.
-Overseas, the United States Consumer Product Safety Commission (CPSC) launched an investigation to determine the root-cause of the hoverboard’s fire hazard.

 The ACCC also identified user injuries through falls as another danger inherent in the use of all products in this category, regardless of brand.
 Injuries users can sustain on a hoverboard include head or spinal injuries, sprains, fractures and concussion.
 The consumer watchdog encourages users of electrically compliant hoverboards to wear the appropriate safety equipment including helmets, wrist guards and kneepads.
 In NSW, riders can also only use their hoverboards on private property.
 Failing to observe this rule could result in a $319 fine for riding on a footpath, or $637 fine for riding on the road.

 The media has reported a general ban on hoverboards in the UK, leaving many wondering why are these products still sold in Australia?

 When Should a Product be Recalled on Safety Grounds?

 Safety related recalls are primarily the manufacturer’s responsibility, although the Minister for Competition Policy and Consumer Affairs can order a mandatory recall if the product will or may cause an injury.
 Legally, a product has a safety defect if it isn’t what the community is generally entitled to expect regarding safety, which may involve a consideration of the following factors: